msalemor/sk-rag-pattern/README.md

 #### 1.2 Text chunking

-After extracting the text, the `ingestion` console application, chunks the text using Semantic Kernel's text chunker.
-During this stage, the text is split into pieces that may span several paragraphs according to the requested size of the chunk.
-The size of the chunk is defined as a constant `Chunk_Size` in the `ingestion` application.
+Text chunking is a technique that divides a text into smaller units, such as sentences, phrases, or words.
+The `ingestion` console application chunks the text extracted from files.
+The chunk size is determined by the `chunk_size` constant.

 #### 1.3 Text vectorization and storage

 During the final stage, the `ingestion` application sends a POST request to the server's `/api/gpt/memory` endpoint.
-This endpoint takes the chunk of text it has received, vectorizes the text using the OpenAI `ADA` endpoint, and finally stores the text chunk and vector in a vector database.
+This endpoint takes the chunk of text it has received and the file's URL, vectorizes the text using the OpenAI `ADA` endpoint, and finally stores the text chunk, file name, file URL, and vector in a vector database.

 <hr/>